-Financial Planning and Analysis is an ideal career choice for problem solvers with an innate or a cultivated talent for financial analysis, forecasting, and modeling.
-So, if you dislike math or don’t like working with spreadsheets, then FP&A is not for you.
+A career in Financial Planning and Analysis ( FP&A) is an ideal choice for problem solvers with an innate or a cultivated talent for financial analysis, forecasting, and modeling.
+FP&A analysts are analytical individuals with in-depth knowledge of the accounting process.

 - Attention to detail

-Financial Planning and Analysis in its entirety comprises individuals within a company’s finance department/organization who provide management with forecasts of its income statements (Profit and Loss statements) and its operating performance for the upcoming year or quarter.
+An FP&A team comprises individuals within a company’s finance department/organization who provide management with forecasts of income statements (Profit and Loss statements) and operating performance for the upcoming year or quarter.